 We all love to have a good meal, but I think it’s fair to say no one enjoys washing up afterward.
 Luckily, a rice cooker is pretty easy to clean and it will not leave you with the headaches that you face when cleaning most other kitchen appliances.

-It is true that the chore of washing up is inevitable and at some point, you will have to do it.
-The thing is that rice cookers are usually used for more that just cooking rice so that inevitably means some difficult cooked on food to remove.
-You can use these appliances to prepare pasta, stews, lentils, cheese, oatmeal and so much more so you need to know how to clean a rice cooker properly.
+It is true that the chore of washing up is inevitable and, at some point, you will have to do it.
+The thing is that rice cookers are usually used for more than just cooking rice, so that inevitably means some difficult cooked food to remove.
+You can use these appliances to prepare pasta, stews, lentils, cheese, oatmeal, and so much more so you need to know how to clean a rice cooker properly.
 Well, here’s how to do it.

 When it comes to cleaning a rice cooker, there are a few things that you need to have around you in order to do the job properly.
 First, you will need to use hot water, some dish soap, and a washcloth.

 Sometimes you might find it helpful to have a cleaning spray or even some fine grit sandpaper or a scouring pad but really, they are optional.
 Here are some tips that you might want to take into consideration when you need to clean your rice cooker.

 The first point – always read the instructions!
 This is very important because some rice cookers have special coatings that can be affected by harsh or abrasive cleaning products.
 Also, and this goes without saying—make sure that your rice cooker is unplugged as electricity and water don’t mix!!!
 It’s also worth checking that your rice cooker is dishwasher safe – most are – but you don’t want to cause irreparable damage.